bids-standard/bids-specification/CONTRIBUTING.md

 The [DataLad Handbook](http://handbook.datalad.org/en/latest/intro/installation.html#python-3-all-operating-systems) provides helpful instructions for setting up Python.

 In general, we strongly recommend that you install all dependencies in an isolated Python environment.
-For example using `conda`, as described in the section on Python in the DataLad Handbook, linked above.
+For example using `conda`, as described in this [Geohackweek tutorial](https://geohackweek.github.io/Introductory/01-conda-tutorial/).

 ```bash
 conda create --name bids-spec